tarponjargon/js-simple-validations/README.md

 Yet another form validation library.
 Features:

+ - Validates as you type
- - No dependency on any other library or framework.
+ - No dependency on any other library or framework
- - Write no Javascript - completely configurable using HTML data attributes
+ - Completely configurable in the form using HTML data attributes
  - No separate CSS  (unless you want)
  - Promise-based, with AJAX support
  - <20k gzipped